bertvv/ansible-role-mariadb/README.md

 # Ansible role `mariadb`

-An Ansible role for PURPOSE.
+An Ansible role for managing MariaDB.
 Specifically, the responsibilities of this role are to:

+- Install MariaDB packages
+- Remove unsafe defaults:
+    - change root password
+    - remove anonymous users
+    - remove test database
--
+- Create users and databases
+- Configure network interface(s) to listen on

 ## Requirements